SingleDreamer/Per10-Lee-Ng-RPGthingprobs/README.md

 IMPROVEMENTS
 -------
--terrain
+- terrain
--joint/extended maps (actually 'searching' for treasure) -more difficult enemy A.I. behavior
+- joint/extended maps (actually 'searching' for treasure)
+- more difficult enemy A.I. behavior
--different classes and attacks for enemies and players -slow down movement of individual characters
+- different classes and attacks for enemies and players
+- slow down movement of individual characters

 _______